kasnder/GreaseMilkyway/README.md

 <a href='https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.greasemilkyway'><img height=70 alt='Get it on IzzyOnDroid' src='https://raw.githubusercontent.com/TrackerControl/tracker-control-android/master/images/get-it-on-izzy.png'/></a>

 Redd Focus is an Android accessibility service designed to help people with attention-related conditions (such as ADHD) manage their digital environment.
 By allowing users to block distracting content in apps, it helps create a more focused and less overwhelming digital experience.

-> **Note:** This app was formerly known as GMWay (or GreaseMilkyway).
-The functionality remains the same, only the name has changed.

 It is a successor to the [GreaseWorld initiative](https://greaseuniverse.github.io) that previously developed a range of tooling to respond to potentially harmful patterns in mobile apps.